danieliscrazy/SlackPager/JOURNAL.md

 ### July 6th, 2025

 11:30 AM: AAAA, we're getting so close to Undercity!!
 I'm so damn excited!!
 Anyways, I'm gonna start working on the Slack code.
 Also I forgot to say in the last journal entry, I am proud to say that I did _not_ vibecode the Arduino code.
 Everything there so far is directly from templates or my brain.
 Can't say the same about the Slack bot code, I was hoping to not vibecode that as much as I could, but it's not looking too promising.

+12:00 PM: Yeah I used AI.
+Not proud of it, but my Slack code is working now!
+When I send a message in the channel, it sends it to the pager!
+Now I'm gonna start working on figuring out a menu here, probably need to make a seperate code file for figuring that out.
+Also, please excuse me for my lack of pictures, it's a bit of a mess in my room and at this point anything I did would have to be a video, which complicates things further.
+I'll have a lot more once I start working on the case.